 If you have considered working in a postsecondary environment, such as a junior college, technical college, or professional school, you are going to need to further your education with a graduate degree in teaching.
 While most teaching positions in colleges and universities require a doctoral degree, you can pursue a rewarding teaching career at a junior college or similar institution, with a master’s degree.
 The annual median salary for postsecondary teachers is $79,540, and educators need a master’s or doctoral degree to work in these positions.

-If you are a prospective middle school or high school teacher, you can also enhance your knowledge in your field of study as well as expand your career horizons, by earning a teaching graduate degree.
-A Master of Arts in Teaching or Master of Arts in Education can prepare you for a variety of careers, from mathematics to literature.
+If you are a prospective middle school or high school teacher, you can also enhance your knowledge in your field of study as well as expand your career horizons, by earning a teaching graduate degree with a Single Subject Credential.
+A Master of Arts in Teaching can prepare you for a variety of careers, from mathematics to literature.

 Pursuing a master’s degree can be essential for a career in higher education, if that is the route you are choosing.
-Whether your goal is to teach at a junior college or gain teaching experience before earning a doctoral degree and teaching at a university, a graduate degree is usually necessary.
+Whether your goal is to teach at a junior college or gain teaching experience before earning a doctoral degree and teaching at a university, a graduate degree, i.e. a Master's in Higher Education, is usually necessary.
+If you are pursuing a doctoral degree in education, earn a Masters of Science (M.S.) degree.
+The Master of Science degree prepares you for future scholarship in an area of interest.

-When you choose a master’s program, you also have the opportunity to specialize your degree with different concentrations.
-You may hope to help your students reach their full academic and spiritual potential and therefore choose to work toward a counseling and guidance concentration, while you earn your education degree.
+When you choose a master’s program, choose a degree that helps you move towards your career goals.
+You may hope to help your students reach their full academic and spiritual potential and therefore choose to work toward a Master's in School Counseling.

-You can also pursue a concentration in leadership in learning, which can help distinguish you from your fellow educators.
+You can also pursue a Master's in Curriculum and Instruction to distinguish you from your fellow educators.
 Whether you work as a teacher in elementary, middle, or high school, leadership qualities with education expertise can set you apart.

 Maybe administrative aspects of the education field appeal to you more than other specialties.
-While you earn your Master of Arts in Education, you can also choose a concentration in educational administration.
+If so, you can earn your Master’s in Educational Administration.
 Having a foundation in administrative principles can give you an advantage in the field, especially if you want to eventually pursue a career as a principal, curriculum specialist, college counselor, or university registrar.

 Advance Your Education

 Pursuing a teaching graduate degree with different concentration options can lead to a rewarding teaching career.
 If you are looking into San Diego teaching programs, discover how Point Loma Nazarene University’s Master of Arts in Teaching program can prepare you with its specialized courses and distinguished faculty members.
-You can also explore a variety of concentrations offered through the Master of Arts in Education program, including counseling and guidance, educational administration, and leadership in learning.
+You can also explore a variety of Master's programs throughout our graduate School of Education programs.